 - Pilot Acroball.
 I like this hybrid ballpoint pen much better than the Uniball Jetstream.
 The Jetstream works fine, but the Acroball writes a cleaner line and is a smoother pen.
 (Purchase here)

 - Baron Fig Squire.
 Baron Fig's first pen is a winner.
 I like the form factor better than the Retro 51 Tornado, which uses the same refill.
+Baron Fig also issues quarterly limited editions, which come in all sorts of wonderful designs.
 (Purchase here)

 - Top 5 Recommended Fountain Pens for Beginners